-Our data line comes from the top left corner of the panel, goes through the first strip all the way to the right side, than back to the beginning of the following strip on the left and so on.
-So all of our arrows have to point to the right.
+As you can see in the fifth picture, our data line comes from the top left corner of the panel, goes through the first strip all the way to the right side, than back to the beginning of the following strip on the left and so on.
+So all of our arrows have to point to the right side.

 Step 5: Make a Light Guide

 If we put our led panel right behind the milky acrylic, it can become quite tricky to tell individual LED's apart.
 This would make our clock even harder to read, than it already is.

 To solve this issue, we are going to make ourselves a little light guide.
 For this we simply cut out another piece of MDF, that has the same size as the front panel.
 Then we add yet another template to it and drill eighteen 3,5mm holes for the LED's, as well as four 4,5 mm holes for the screws into it.
 We can then clamp it down to the front panel and use some sandpaper to align the two.